campworkcoeman/campworkcoeman.org/boy-scouts/register.md

 ---

 > %list-group%
+> <a href="https://goo.gl/forms/JOHUTPtXHSg11AK82" class="list-group-item">2018 Staff Application</a>
-> <a href="https://docs.google.com/forms/d/e/1FAIpQLSerjMi4JNkrFxehHkcpK-zhEo_JLYUJcYmGYRypH9JJnU4zsg/viewform" class="list-group-item">2018 Staff/CIT Interest Form</a>
+> <a href="https://docs.google.com/forms/d/e/1FAIpQLSerjMi4JNkrFxehHkcpK-zhEo_JLYUJcYmGYRypH9JJnU4zsg/viewform" class="list-group-item">2018 CIT Interest Form</a>

 Below, you will find links to the council website to reserve a campsite for the 2018 Camp Workcoeman season.